+PRESET: FACTORY

-PRESET: FACTORY is used to select the preset conditions defined by the factory.
+is used to select the preset conditions defined by the factory.

+PRESET: USER
-PRESET: USER is used to select a preset condition defined by the user.

-This is done by saving a state in a register under (Save/Recall) and naming the register UPRESET.
-When bring up the state of the UPRESET register.
+is used to select a preset condition defined by the user.
+This is done by saving a state in a register under Save/Recall and naming the register UPRESET.
+When PRESET: USER is underlined, the Preset key will bring up the state of the UPRESET register.